How was IDA established?

 IDA is compensated by a fee for assets under management.
 This fee starts at 1% and is reduced as assets increase.
-There are situations where we charge a financial planning fee in addition depending on the client complexity and situation.
+There are situations where we charge a financial planning fee, in addition, depending on the client complexity and situation.

 Neither our firm nor Advisers receive compensation from the investment products we offer.
-When we provide insurance solutions there are situations where we are paid commission by the insurance agency.
+When we provide insurance solutions, there are situations where we are paid commission by the insurance agency.
 We believe it is important to disclose that compensation to our clients.
-At IDA potential conflicts of interest are ALWAYS disclosed, and IDA has a strict policy for reducing any product bias that may exist.
-As Fiduciary Wealth Advisers we are committed to service our clients as financial planners and investment advisers from a fiduciary perspective.
+At IDA, potential conflicts of interest are ALWAYS disclosed, and IDA has a strict policy for reducing any product bias that may exist.
+As Fiduciary Wealth Advisers, we are committed to service our clients as financial planners and investment advisers from a fiduciary perspective.

 Are fees for Financial Planning and Tax Planning separate from management fees?

-Depends on the client situation.
+It depends on the client situation.
 Financial planning is very customized and should be evaluated on an individual client basis.
 There are times when there is complexity that warrants a financial planning fee.
 If there is an additional cost for planning, it is discussed and fully disclosed and agreed upon prior to the start of a relationship.